Infant Jesus Cathedral: History

-on 3 December 2005 and elevating the status of the church from pro-cathedral to a cathedral.
-The church is rich and beautiful, with mosaic paintings and glass paintings depicting various stages of Jesus's life.
+on 3 December 2005, and elevated from pro-cathedral to cathedral.
+The church has mosaic paintings and glass paintings depicting various stages of Jesus's life.
 The biggest glass painting is that of the patroness of the Diocese of Quilon, Our Lady of Mount Carmel.
-A huge bell tower having 3 bells dating back 100 years is an adjacent structure to the cathedral along with a small shrine dedicated to Saint Joseph.
-A new modern parish house with guest house is built adjacent to the cathedral to accommodate the incoming guests as well as serving as the residence of the parish priest.
-A small chapel is located under the cathedral and is used for small prayer meetings and masses as well.
-In 2015, the bell tower was renovated and three new shrines dedicated to various saints of the Catholic world were concentrated.
-The saints whose statues are placed are Saint Anthony of Padua, Saint Sebastian, Saint Francis Xavier and blessed Devasahayam Pillai.
-In early 2016 one of the bells in the bell tower was made automated which was the first time in the whole diocese.
+A huge bell tower having 3 century-old bells is an adjacent structure to the cathedral, along with a small shrine dedicated to Saint Joseph.
+A new modern parish house with guest house is built adjacent to the cathedral to accommodate guests and as the residence of the parish priest.
+A small chapel is located under the cathedral and is used for small prayer meetings and masses.
+In 2015, the bell tower was renovated and three new shrines dedicated to various Catholic saints were concentrated.
+The saints whose statues are placed are Saint Anthony of Padua, Saint Sebastian, Saint Francis Xavier and Saint Devasahayam Pillai.
+In early 2016 one of the bells in the bell tower was automated.